Engel relations in 4-manifold topology: The A-B slice problem

 Given an $n$-component link $L=(l_1,\ldots,l_n)\subset S^3$, consider its untwisted parallel copy $L'=(l'_1, \ldots, l'_n)$.

-\begin{definition} The link $L$ is {\em $A$-$B$ slice} if there exist decompositions $(A_i, B_i)$, of $D^4$ and self-homeomorphisms ${\phi}_i, {\psi}_i$ of $D^4$, $i=1,\ldots,n$ such that all sets in the collection ${\phi}_1 A_1, \ldots, {\phi}_n A_n, {\psi}_1 B_1,\ldots, {\psi}_n B_n$ are disjoint and satisfy the boundary data: ${\phi}_i({\partial}^{+}A_i)$ is a tubular neighborhood of $l_i$ and ${\psi}_i({\partial}^{+}B_i)$ is a tubular neighborhood of $l'_i$, for each $i$. \end{definition}
+\begin{definition} The link $L$ is {\it $A$-$B$ slice} if there exist decompositions $(A_i, B_i)$, of $D^4$ and self-homeomorphisms ${\phi}_i, {\psi}_i$ of $D^4$, $i=1,\ldots,n$ such that all sets in the collection ${\phi}_1 A_1, \ldots, {\phi}_n A_n, {\psi}_1 B_1,\ldots, {\psi}_n B_n$ are disjoint and satisfy the boundary data: ${\phi}_i({\partial}^{+}A_i)$ is a tubular neighborhood of $l_i$ and ${\psi}_i({\partial}^{+}B_i)$ is a tubular neighborhood of $l'_i$, for each $i$. \end{definition}

 The restrictions ${\phi}_i|_{A_i}$, ${\psi}_i|_{B_i}$ give disjoint embeddings of the entire collection of $2n$ manifolds $\{A_i, B_i\}$ into $D^4$.
-Moreover, these re-embeddings are {\em standard}: they are restrictions of self-homeomorphisms of $D^4$, so the complement $D^4\smallsetminus {\phi}_i(A_i)$ is homeomorphic to $B_i$, and $D^4\smallsetminus {\psi}_i(B_i)\cong A_i$.
+Moreover, these re-embeddings are {\it standard}: they are restrictions of self-homeomorphisms of $D^4$, so the complement $D^4\smallsetminus {\phi}_i(A_i)$ is homeomorphic to $B_i$, and $D^4\smallsetminus {\psi}_i(B_i)\cong A_i$.
 Analogues of this condition in the homotopy context are introduced in definitions \ref{link homotopy ABslice definition}, \ref{homotopy AB slice}.

-\cite{F2, F3} reformulated $4$-dimensional topological surgery conjecture for free groups in terms of the AB slice problem for GBR's (the Generalized Borromean rings).
+References \cite{F2, F3} reformulated $4$-dimensional topological surgery conjecture for free groups in terms of the AB slice problem for GBRs (the Generalized Borromean rings).
 Figure \ref{5 components} shows a representative link from this family.
 The proof of theorem \ref{ABslice theorem} will use the relative-slice formulation of the AB slice problem, discussed next.